 We reviewed the literature for recent cost-effectiveness analyses of treatments for UC, for comparison to the results from our model.
-A 2018 analysis by Scott et al.149 used a model to simulate outcomes for vedolizumab compared to colectomy.
+A 2018 analysis by Scott et al.166 used a model to simulate outcomes for vedolizumab compared to colectomy.
 While this analysis included QALY estimates, it did not include costs and used a time horizon of only one to seven years, and so was not directly comparable to our analysis.
-A cost-effectiveness analysis in the same year by Beilman et al.150 examined the cost effectiveness of vedolizumab compared to infliximab in Canada.
+A cost-effectiveness analysis in the same year by Beilman et al.167 examined the cost effectiveness of vedolizumab compared to infliximab in Canada.
 They found that vedolizumab and infliximab had similar effectiveness, but vedolizumab was considered more cost effective due to its lower cost over a five-year time horizon.
 Our model found similar or slightly higher efficacy for vedolizumab compared with infliximab.
 However, our conclusions would be the opposite, with infliximab considered more cost effective, as vedolizumab has the higher price in the US.
 This analysis did not include a lifetime horizon scenario.
-Milev et al.143 have conducted a cost analysis of tofacitinib treatment from the perspective of a US payer over a two-year time horizon, but their analysis did not include QALY estimates.
+Milev et al.158 have conducted a cost analysis of tofacitinib treatment from the perspective of a US payer over a two-year time horizon, but their analysis did not include QALY estimates.

-Tappenden et al.151 evaluated adalimumab, golimumab, and infliximab in moderate-to-severe UC patients for whom conventional therapy had failed, using a United Kingdom National Health Services perspective and a lifetime horizon.
+Tappenden et al.168 evaluated adalimumab, golimumab, and infliximab in moderate-to-severe UC patients for whom conventional therapy had failed, using a United Kingdom National Health Services perspective and a lifetime horizon.
 Their analysis estimated that colectomy would be more effective and less costly than these medical treatments.
 In patients for whom colectomy was not an option, the cost effectiveness of adalimumab compared to conventional therapy was estimated at just over £50,000 per QALY, with infliximab and golimumab dominated by adalimumab.
 Their analysis used a similar cohort as ours in terms of starting age, proportion male, and mean body mass index, but did not stratify by prior biologic experience.
-Their model produced fewer QALYs in general and an estimate of approximately 0.35 incremental QALYs for adalimumab compared to conventional therapy, which was higher than our estimates of 0.12 (for biologic-naïve) and 0.27 (for biologic-experienced), perhaps because they used a lower utility value for active UC but similar values for response, remission, and post-colectomy as well as a higher discount rate (3.5% vs. 3%).
+Their model produced fewer QALYs in general, perhaps because they used a lower utility value for active UC.
+Their model estimated approximately 0.35 incremental QALYs for adalimumab compared to conventional therapy, which was much higher than our estimates of 0.02, primary due to the availability of subsequent treatment in our conventional therapy arm.
 Costs were not comparable across the different health care systems of the US and United Kingdom.

-Wu et al.152 used a Markov model to examine the cost effectiveness of 14 possible treatment sequences (consisting of up to two lines of therapy followed by conventional treatment) for patients with moderate-to-severe UC, using Chinese and United Kingdom perspectives and costs.
+Wu et al.169 used a Markov model to examine the cost effectiveness of 14 possible treatment sequences (consisting of up to two lines of therapy followed by conventional treatment) for patients with moderate-to-severe UC, using Chinese and United Kingdom perspectives and costs.
 They reported that treatment sequences including tofacitinib and vedolizumab were most cost effective in the United Kingdom, while treatment with tofacitinib was most cost effective in China.
-Their cost estimates from China and the United Kingdom were not comparable to those in our US-based analysis, but this analysis also reported lower QALYs than our present analysis, again likely due to the use of lower utility values for active UC (0.42) compared to the value used in the current analysis (0.699) as well as higher discount rates (3.5% for the United Kingdom and 5% for China).
-This, along with the use of generally higher response rate estimates, led to greater incremental

-QALY gains (and consequently lower estimated cost-effectiveness ratios) than were found in our analysis.
+Their cost estimates from China and the United Kingdom were not comparable to those in our US-based analysis, but this analysis also reported lower QALYs than our present analysis, again likely due to the use of lower utility values for active UC (0.42) compared to the value used in the current analysis (0.680) as well as higher discount rates (3.5% for the United Kingdom and 5% for China).
+This, along with the use of generally higher response rate estimates, led to greater incremental QALY gains (and consequently lower estimated cost-effectiveness ratios) than were found in our analysis.